 Well lets find out by trying this puzzle: See if you can figure out what fairly well-known astronomical phenomenon this is a photograph of :

 Here’s a hint.
-This first photograph of the mystery phenomenon is presented with the same angular resolution as the camera on Cosmic Background Explorer – Differential Microwave Radiometer (COBE-DMR or COBE).
+This first photograph of the mystery phenomenon is presented with the same angular resolution as the camera on the COBE satellite: Cosmic Background Explorer – Differential Microwave Radiometer (COBE-DMR).

 (“Angular Resolution” simply means how much detail is in an image.
-A camera with more megapixels has a greater angular resolution; more is better.)
+A camera with more megapixels has a greater angular resolution; more resolution = more information.)